In Brief

 The Verb That Belongs to the Wolf

 But the chapter holds a second, sharper Greek ambush.
 The verb "snatch" in verses 28 and 29 is ἁρπάζω (harpazō) — to seize, to tear away, to carry off by violent force.
-It is the verb John used seventeen verses earlier, in the mouth of the same Jesus, to describe what the wolf does to the flock that has no true Shepherd:
+It is the verb John used sixteen verses earlier, in the mouth of the same Jesus, to describe what the wolf does to the flock that has no true Shepherd:

 "The hired hand is not the shepherd and does not own the sheep.
 So when he sees the wolf coming, he abandons the sheep and runs away.
 Then the wolf attacks the flock and scatters it."